raw-labs/raw-code-review-api/README.md

 ### Entities Overview

-The template focuses on key code review-related entities typically found across Salesforce, Jira, and Confluence:
+The template focuses on key code review entities typically found in software development workflows:

-- **Account (Salesforce)**: Represents clients or internal teams involved in code projects.
-- **Issue (Jira)**: Represents code review tasks, bugs, feature requests, and other work items.
-- **Epic (Jira)**: Represents larger code projects or initiatives under which multiple issues fall.
-- **Knowledge Base Article (Confluence)**: Documentation and troubleshooting guides related to code projects.
-- **Communication (Salesforce Cases or Tasks)**: Represents interactions and communications with clients or teams.
+- **GitHub Pull Request (PR)**: Represents a proposed change to a repository, including the changes made and discussions around them.
+- **GitHub PR Comment**: Individual comments made on a pull request, providing feedback or suggestions.
+- **GitHub PR Review**: Formal reviews of a pull request, including approval or rejection.
+- **GitHub PR Reviewer**: Users assigned to review a pull request.
+- **Jira Issue**: Tasks, bugs, or feature requests tracked in Jira, often associated with specific code changes.
+- **Jira Issue Type**: Classification of Jira issues (e.g., Bug, Task, Story).
+- **Jira Project**: Grouping of related Jira issues within an organization.

 ### Entity Relationships

 ![Class Diagram of Code Reviewer Entities](code_reviewer_entities.png)

-*Alt text: Class diagram showing relationships between Account (Salesforce), Issue (Jira), Epic (Jira), and Knowledge Base Article (Confluence) entities.*
+*Alt text: Class diagram showing relationships between GitHub Pull Requests, Comments, Reviews, Reviewers, and Jira Issues.*

 ## Query Structure

 ### Basic Structure of SQL Files

-Each SQL file contains a query that retrieves data from Salesforce, Jira, and Confluence.
+Each SQL file contains a query that retrieves data from Jira and GitHub.
 The queries are written in standard SQL and are designed for flexibility, supporting dynamic filtering and pagination.

 - **Parameters**: Defined at the top of each file using comments in the RAW Labs format.
 - **Filters**: Applied in the `WHERE` clause based on parameters.